HC-TT & STEREO FIELD TIPS

 USING THE PLAYBACK KNOBS

 Using your HC-TT with a normal cassette tape means the larger (Forwards) knob should only be turned counter-clockwise.
 (Clockwise motion will unspool the tape inside the cassette but unless you do that for quite a while then your cassette will be totally fine).
-Playing the
+If you are

-Using a homemade cassette loop (directions below) will allow for bi-directional play as well.
+Using a taut homemade cassette loop (directions below) will allow for bi-directional play with one knob as well.

-Turn the knob in a way that best suits your current mood and/or environment.
+Turn the knobs in ways that best suits your current mood and/or environment.

-The knob can also be directionally tapped causing the tape to stutter along the tape head.
+The knobs can also be directionally tapped causing the tape to stutter along the tape head.

-Two signs that you have reached the end of your tape include not hearing anymore audio and slight resistance to spinning either knob.
+Two signs that you have reached the end of your tape include not longer hearing audio and/or resistance to spinning either knob.
 You most likely will not break a tape when it reaches the end unless you really try to.
 Personally I have never broken or tangled a tape.